Make a one-time batch prediction¶

 Make predictions with a deployment¶

-This section explains how to make batch predictions for standard and for time series deployments.
+This section explains how to use the Make Predictions tab to make batch predictions for standard deployments and time series deployments.

 |Prediction source||Select a prediction source by uploading a local file or importing a dataset from the AI Catalog.|